 Chewy, fudgy, rich, chocolate-y brownie decadence in cookie form.
-These brownie cookies are quick & easy to make with 9 vegan & gluten-free ingredients!
+These brownie cookies are a quick & easy plant-based treat!

 Can’t decide between brownies or cookies?
 Or maybe you don’t have the patience to wait for brownies to bake?
 Enter: the brownie cookie!
 A rich, fudgy, decadent chocolate cookie that tastes like a brownie, but is ready to eat in under 30 minutes!
 Plus it makes a small batch (about 9 cookies) so you can satisfy your chocolate/brownie craving without a bunch of leftovers you don’t know what to do with.
-These chocolatey treats are vegan and free of refined sugars, oils, and gluten, but are super rich and indulgent!
+These chocolatey treats are plant-based, gluten-free, and flourless but still super rich and indulgent!

 - Almond Flour ⟶ adds moisture and chewy texture

 - Sugar ⟶ We dissolve the sugar in a bit of water first to create a simple syrup.
 This makes for a more moist cookie with a crispy top.

 - Cocoa Powder ⟶ for rich chocolate flavor.
 Cacao powder works as well.

 - Ground Flax ⟶ binds the cookies so they aren’t super crumbly.

 - Cornstarch ⟶ also helps bind the cookies together and adds chew